Queen Mary University of London

-Queen Mary University of London (QMUL, or informally QM, and previously Queen Mary and Westfield College) is a public research university in Mile End, East London, England.
+Queen Mary University of London (QMUL, or informally QM, and formerly Queen Mary and Westfield College) is a public research university in Mile End, East London, England.
 It is a member institution of the federal University of London.
-Teaching in Mile End began as a philanthropic endeavour under the auspices of the East London College in the 1880s.
-Renamed Queen Mary College, after Mary of Teck, the College was admitted to the University of London in 1915.
-In 1989 the College merged with Westfield College, a college of the University of London, to form Queen Mary and Westfield College.
+Queen Mary is a member of the Russell Group of research-intensive British universities, the Association of Commonwealth Universities and Universities UK.